South Korea and Canada Discuss Defense Cooperation Amid Submarine Project

 The ministers recalled the outcomes of the Korea-Canada Foreign Affairs and Defense (2+2) Ministerial Meeting held in February and agreed to continue multilateral cooperation on global security issues and defense and defense industry collaboration.

-Currently, Hanwha Ocean and HD Hyundai Heavy Industries are competing for the Canadian Submarine Replacement Project (CPSP), valued at 60 trillion won, alongside Germany's ThyssenKrupp Marine Systems (TKMS) as part of the shortlist of qualified candidates.
+Currently, Hanwha Ocean is competing for the Canadian Submarine Replacement Project (CPSP), valued at 60 trillion won, alongside ThyssenKrupp Marine Systems (TKMS) from Germany, having made it to the shortlist of qualified candidates.

 * This article has been translated by AI.